BrilliantTeam/Skript/.github/contributing.md

 # Contributing to Skript
-Skript is an open source project.
-That basically means that you are encouraged to contribute by reporting issues and writing code.
-Basic guidelines are posted below to save time from everyone.
+Skript is an open source project, and you're encouraged to contribute to it.
+Both reporting issues and writing code help us.
+However, please review the following guidelines *before* doing either of these.
+Properly created issues and pull requests are often resolved faster than those that ignore them.

+## Behavior
+Please treat others with respect in the issue tracker and comments of pull requests.
+We hope that you are a decent person and do this without telling.
+Failing that, issues where inappropriate behavior is observed may be ignored closed or even deleted.
+Repeated or particularly egregious behavior will get you banned from issue trackers of SkriptLang organization.

+Access to Skript's source code is a right that everyone with a binary release of it has.
+Access to our communications platforms is a *privilege* that will be taken away if misused.

 ## Issues
 Issues are usually used to report bugs and request improvements or new features.